 This type of equipment works hand in hand with sprinklers.
 It functions by detecting smoke, fire, and heat, and transmitting the signal to the sprinkler system to immediately release water.
 It is best to install these in places prone to fire.

-Primarily for suppressing fire, this firefighting equipment in building is common in industry and commercial establishments such as real estate agency offices.
+Primarily for suppressing fire, this Real Estate Fire Safety Equipment in building is common in industry and commercial establishments such as real estate agency offices.
 A sprinkler system activates through a smoke detector when it detects a significant increase in temperature.
 It has a temperature gauge that monitors the average temperatures and works with the fire detector to identify smoke and fire.
 Once the sprinklers are activated, water is immediately pumped through the pipes and released through the sprinkler head.

 There are many ways to prevent and control fire in your real estate agency.
-Start by preparing an emergency plan complete with the installation of these necessary fire safety equipment.
+Start by preparing an emergency plan complete with the installation of these necessary Real Estate Fire Safety Equipment .